 We’ve passed the Restaurante Mirador de Los Valles on many occasions over the last few months, it always looks busy if the car park is anything to go by, plus we’ve heard a few good reports.
-This weekend our curiosity got the better of us and we ventured in with friends to find out for ourselves.
+Some time ago, curiosity got the better of us and we ventured in with friends to find out for ourselves.

 I ordered two of the specials, my starter was the Ensalada Queso de Cabra which was two big slices of goats cheese roule warmed by the plancha, on a bed of salad with dried fruits and a drizzle of balsamic vinegar.
 It was spectacular, the cheese was wonderfully creamy / crumbly and superbly dressed.

 My main course Estofado de Cabra was again off the specials menu, I’ve never tasted goat meat like it.
 The meat just fell off the bones, it was full of flavour, rich and quite sweet as the recipe includes prunes and raisins in this traditional stew, which was served with Papas Arrugadas, the salty wrinkly Canarian potatoes.
 Pleased that I’d selected two fabulous dishes, we’ll definitely be back to sample some other specials as well as the menu.

 The restaurant was starting to fill up as were eating, will people waiting in the bar area for tables.
 There are three separate dining rooms at the Restaurante Los Valles, as well as a selection of outdoor tables.
 The restaurant is situated on the main road from Teguise to Haría, just on the bend by the windmills.
 We thought the prices were very reasonable, we had two bottles of Lanzarote wine, a couple of beers (well it was Sunday and there was four of us), a starter and main course each and it worked out at €26 per head.

 Telephone: 928 528 114 / 606 575 504 / 678 674 227